Lemba13/FacialRecognition/README.md

 For testing a csv file is also created and path of some of the images are kept and a label is given specifying whether the person is same or not.

 The images are trained on a siamese network using triplet loss.
 The forward_prediction function in the siamese net is used for prediction only.
+Due to hardware limitations I have used a batch size of 32 only and the images are resized to 300X300in grayscale format.